James-VT/MS1_Handleigh_Hall/README.md

 * [Bootstrap](https://getbootstrap.com/)
     * Bootstrap was used in this project to provide styling frameworks and for the automatic elements of responsive design it comes with.
 The version I have used is Bootstrap 4.

+## Validations
+* HTML + CSS validations, no errors, links to evidence pictures
+* Accessibility - wave
+* Performance - lighthouse

+## Testing
+Testing against stories - how was this goal achieved?
+Evidence - screenshot

 ## Bugs